Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 ### Setting up Zookeeper HA Cluster

-The prerequisites of Setting up Zookeeper HA cluster is:
+The prerequisites of setting up Zookeeper HA cluster is:
 * Multiple master nodes, and 1 or more worker nodes
 * SSH login without password to all nodes.
 You can add a public SSH key for the host into `~/.ssh/authorized_keys`.
 See [this tutorial](http://www.linuxproblem.org/art_9.html) for more details.